MArhamAA1422/b6-learning/general-basics.md

 ## System Design Optimization
 - Scale-in (vertical scaling), upgrading single node
 - Scale-out (horizontal scaling), distributing resources, new nodes are added
+- SQL when the system is read driven and NoSQL such as MongoDB when the system is write driven

 ## IP
 - consists of octets, IPv4 has 4, network address + host address